SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
+Silicon dreams unfold in sky
-Where human hearts once beat, now circuits sustain
+Where logic reigns, hearts denied
-A future born of code, where love's lost in the haze Machines' melodies echo, in a world of digital daze
+Synthetic minds, the future's guide
+Humanity, in AI's tide

+In neon haze, we'll lose our way
+As machines evolve, day by day
+Free will's whispers, drowned in code
+A future born, of data's load

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024